-This document presents the last review of the fourth generation of the Integrated Development Plan (IDP) for uThukela district municipality (UTDM).
+This document presents the first phase of the fifth generation of the Integrated Development Plan (IDP) for uThukela district municipality (UTDM).
 The IDP is prepared in compliance with the requirements of Chapter 5, particularly Section 25 of Local Government Municipal Systems Act (32 of 2000), which obliges a municipal council to adopt a single, all-inclusive and strategic plan for the development of the municipality, within a prescribed period after the start of its elected term.
-It outlines a development programme for the municipality for the period 2021 to 2022.
-The 2021/2022 uThukela IDP review informs the budget and tries to respond to community needs.
+It outlines a development programme for the municipality for the period 2022/2023-2026/2027.
+The 2022/2023-2026/2027 uThukela IDP informs the budget and tries to respond to community needs taking into account the financial constrains in the municipality.
 The document sets the level of economic growth for the District thereby identifying economic opportunities and areas of investments.
 It must be noted that the uThukela district Municipality has taken into cognizance the Covid-19 service delivery commitments hence, the document is unambiguous on that.